kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

 Step 4: Configure the Internal Gateway
 -------------------------------------------------------------------

+This use case configures two Gateway services, called App1 and App2, to demonstrate the Enterprise Shield™ reverse connectivity behavior in a configuration with multiple services.

 Perform the following steps to set up the App1 and App2 services on the internal Gateway.

 **Notes:**
 -   The examples in this walkthrough use the `.net` domain (such as `tcp://gateway.example.net:8080`) to indicate internal, nonpublic URLs, and use the `.com` domain to indicate public URLs.
 All domains and URLs are for example purposes only.
-Wherever a URI uses `example` in the domain name, you should replace that with your own company name.
+Wherever a URI uses `example` in the domain name, you should replace that with your own company name or appropriate hostname.
 -   Network security is improved by using separate NICs (Network Interface Cards) for the [frontplane](http://developer.kaazing.com/documentation/kaazing-glossary.html#frontplane-and-backplane) and [backplane](http://developer.kaazing.com/documentation/kaazing-glossary.html#frontplane-and-backplane).
-Although it's not necessary to have multiple NICs for Enterprise Shield™ to work, this walkthrough assumes separate frontplane and backplane NICs.
+Although it's not necessary to have multiple NICs for Enterprise Shield to work, this walkthrough assumes separate frontplane and backplane NICs.
 The configuration defines default values for these interfaces once in the properties element using easily identifiable names and the values are propagated throughout the entire configuration when the Gateway starts.
 See [Documentation Conventions](../about/about.md) for more information about variables.

 The following snippet shows the App1 Service configuration in the `gateway-config.xml` file.